 The Corridor Information Documents

-Article 18 of Regulation (EU) 913/2010 concerning a European rail network for competitive freight requires each RFC Management Board to publish a document providing information on the rail infrastructure of the entire Rail Freight Corridor (RFC), in particular as regards commercial and legal access conditions, thus facilitating the Applicants’ international business on RFCs.
+Article 18 of Regulation (EU) 913/2010 concerning a European rail network for competitive freight requires RFC Management Boards to publish corridor information documents providing information on the rail infrastructure of each Rail Freight Corridor (RFC), in particular as regards commercial and legal access conditions, thus facilitating the Applicants’ international business on RFCs.

 In 2016, the next stage of harmonisation of the various Corridor Information Documents – production of harmonised texts - started with Book 4, which defines procedures for capacity and traffic management, as well as for the coordination of planned temporary capacity restrictions.
 Further harmonisation of the contents of some of the other Books is ongoing.
 Both the common structure and the harmonised texts are subject to a yearly revision and update when needed.